TencentARC/GRPO-CARE/README.md

 ## 🚀GRPO-CARE

+GRPO-CARE uses a two-tier reward system: a base reward for answer correctness ( $ r^b_* $ ) and an adaptive consistency bonus ( $ r^c_* $ ).
+The consistency bonus is given to high-accuracy samples whose reasoning-to-answer likelihood—estimated by a slowly updated (EMA) reference model—is higher than that of their group peers, conditioned on the multimodal question.
+The total reward, the sum of base and consistency rewards, is then used to compute advantages for updating the online model.

 <p align="center">
   <img src="./assets/method.png" width="100%" height="100%" />
 </p>

-GRPO-CARE uses a two-tier reward system: a base reward for answer correctness ($r^b_*$) and an adaptive consistency bonus ($r^c_*$).
-The consistency bonus is given to high-accuracy samples whose reasoning-to-answer likelihood—estimated by a slowly updated (EMA) reference model—is higher than that of their group peers, conditioned on the multimodal question.
-The total reward, the sum of base and consistency rewards, is then used to compute advantages for updating the online model.

 ## 🔥Training Models